Skip to content

 How We Compare

-This comparison is built from manufacturer listings and verified Amazon product pages.
-We did not conduct in-person lab testing of either unit.
-Specs not confirmed in our source documents are labeled as “Not listed in official sources we cited.”
-Readers who want independent laboratory measurements should search for third-party test results separately.
+We built this comparison from manufacturer listings and verified Amazon product pages.
+However, we did not conduct in-person lab testing of either unit.
+When our source documents do not confirm a spec, we say so plainly in the table rather than guess.
+As a result, readers who want independent laboratory measurements should search for third-party test results separately.

 Specs at a Glance